hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 As part of the project, the following documents have been finalised:
 * To foster greater participation of the private sector in the second stage of Hydrochlorofluorocarbons (HCFCs) Phase-out Management Plan (HPMP-II), more than 100 Memorandums of Agreement (MOAs) have been signed with the private sector companies under HPMP-II.
 * The inter-ministerial steering committee and the Ministry of Environment, Forest and Climate Change (MoEFCC) reviewed and finalized the "India: Mercury Initial Assessment" report that includes sector specific National Action Plans, details of regulatory mechanisms and phase out dates for mercury containing products in India.
 This document is expected to impact healthcare institutions, laboratories and other industries that handle mercury containing products.
-* The Project Identification Form (PIF) for a project concerning environmentally sound management of e-waste through sustainable integrated approaches has been endorsed by the MoEFCC for submission to Global Environment Fund (GEF).
+* The Project Identification Form (PIF) for a project on environmentally sound management of e-waste has been endorsed by the MoEFCC for submission to Global Environment Fund (GEF).

 **SDG 1 "No Poverty":** The outcomes of this project will benefit people living under the national poverty line as they are disproportionately exposed to toxic substances like mercury, both through informal e-waste recycling and due to living in contaminated areas.